RIKEN-RCCS/lens3/rpm/README.md

   - Store Lens3 settings in the keyval-db
   - Set up sudoers for Lens3's Multiplexer
   - Set up log rotation
-  - Start Lens3's services: Multiplexer and Registrar
+  - Start services: Valkey and Lens3 Multiplexer

+This procedure requires some setups manually.

+  - Leave HTTPD service not started

-But, this procedure skips some of the optional steps.
+This procedure skips some of the optional steps.

   - Set up system logging (to persistent storage)
   - Set up MQTT (Mosquitto)